bendechrai/write-your-own-web-store-in-hours/STEP-1-DEVELOPMENT-ENVIRONMENT.md

 https://gitpod.io/#github.com/yourname/write-your-own-web-store-in-hours
 ```

-and you'll end up with something looking like this:
+If you're prompted to log in, do so with your Github account, and you'll end up with something looking like this:

 ![Gitpod Initial View](workshop-assets/readme-images/gitpod-initial-view.jpg)

 ![spacer](workshop-assets/readme-images/spacer.png)

-## ⚙️ Connect to Netlify
+## ⚙️ Install the Netlify CLI

-We're not going to be deploying to Netlify, but we do want to use the Netlify developer tools so that the lambda functions we write today work locally.
+We're not going to be deploying to Netlify, but we do want to use the Netlify developer tools so that the lambda functions we write today can be served locally for testing.

 👉💻👈 In Gitpod's web-based editor, open the command terminal and install Netlify's command line (CLI) tools